 The bus from Catania to Taormina ends in the Taormina Bus Terminal and it is a short 10-minute walk uphill to the main center of Taormina.
 If returning to Catania, this is where you can catch your return bus back to the airport.

-If arriving at Catania Airport, you will need to take a bus or a taxi to the train station in Catania.
-There are frequent buses that depart from the airport and the journey to the train station takes less than 20 minutes.
+The train from Catania Airport Fontanrossa departs once an hour.
+There are more frequent buses that depart from the airport to Catania city center and the journey to the Catania train station takes less than 20 minutes.

 Once you arrive at Catania Train Station (Stazione di Catania Centrale) you can purchase tickets either at the train station or online via Omio.